Skills for Steeps

 Day 1 - The first day will cover use boot crampons, ski crampons and walking with an axe.
 You will also be shown how to self arrest using an ice axe on foot.
 You will be introduced to moving in steeper ground and shown how to safely transition from boots to skis and vice versa.

 Day 2 - We focus on ways to keep yourself and those travelling with you safe when travelling on steeper ground.
+You will practise good ski technique when entering a steeper slope and how to make that all important first turn.
 You will learn efficient and appropriate ropework and will be given the opportunity to build anchors from the snow and your ski equipment.
-As there is a lot to cover this will be done in a controlled area near the starting point.
 Most of the day is practical but there will also be a strong focus on decision making and planning.

 OVERVIEW